Advanced features

 Local integration

-All-in-one SDK
+all-in-one SDK

 CocoaPods (recommended)

-Add the dependency to your Podfile.
+Add the dependency for the plugin to your Podfile:

 pod 'AliVCSDK_Standard/AliPlayerSDK_iOS_VVC_CODEC', 'x.x.x'